kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-ks-on-huawei-cce.md

 $ kubectl apply -f https://raw.githubusercontent.com/kubesphere/ks-installer/v3.0.0/deploy/cluster-configuration.yaml
 ```

-Go to `Workload` > `Pod`, and check the running status of the pod in `kubesphere-system` of its namespace to understand the minimal deployment of KubeSphere. `ks-console-xxxx` of the namespace to understand the app availability of KubeSphere console.
+Go to `Workload` > `Pod`, and check the running status of the pod in `kubesphere-system` of its namespace to understand the minimal deployment of KubeSphere.
+Check `ks-console-xxxx`  of the namespace to understand the availability of KubeSphere console.

 ![Deploy KubeSphere in Minimal](/images/docs/huawei-cce/en/deploy-ks-minimal.png)